mahakmakharia/mahakmakharia.github.io/readme.md

 - Add a CNAME file containing your domain name (e.g. yourdomain.com).
 - Update DNS settings to point to GitHub Pages.

-## 🛠 Customizing Animations
+## 🛠 Customising CSS and Animations

-All animations are created using CSS keyframes defined in `style.css`.
-You can easily add new animations or modify existing ones by editing or creating new `@keyframes` blocks.
+All custom classes are in `styles.css`, and base styles like `flex` are in `base.css`.
+You can easily update the theme colours by modifying the CSS variables defined in `base.css`.
+Animations are created using CSS keyframes defined in `style.css`.
+You can easily add or change new animations by editing or creating new `@keyframes` blocks.

 Example: